Astrian/switshot/README.md

 - Download IAP file from [release page](https://github.com/Astrian/switshot/releases/), sideload with [AltStore](https://altstore.io) or other similar way (not guarteed)
 - Download source code and compile by yourself with Xcode
 - Contect me if you can (it easiser than you think XD)
+- Use alternative [like this shortcut](https://www.icloud.com/shortcuts/0b50c1db46fb42fea23f1ee1cf4b01f4) (yes, it is also made by me)

 ## How to use